nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/allowed_denied_images/_index.md

 When adding an image by **Name**, the following fields are required:

-- Registry
-  eg. docker.io

-- Repository
-  eg. library/debian

-- Tag
-  eg. latest.
+- Registry.
+For example: `docker.io`

+- Repository.
+For example: `library/debian`

+- Tag.
+For example: `latest`

 **Note:** Wild cards are supported, so to trust all images from docker.io you would enter **docker.io** in the Registry field, and add a * in the Repository and Tag fields.